New Jersey industrial landscape

 Lawsuits and Settlements

 Personal injury or wrongful death lawsuits can be filed against companies responsible for asbestos exposure.
-Most cases settle before trial, though some proceed to verdict.
+Most cases settle before trial, with average mesothelioma settlements ranging from amounts that vary widely by case.
+Total compensation can be significantly higher when combining multiple sources.
 New Jersey courts generally allow expedited scheduling for mesothelioma cases.

 Asbestos Trust Funds